ukb-dt/kla-00/index.md

 The part of you that doesn’t scale with terrain, but shapes how terrain is perceived.
 Your autoencoder’s prior: how your eye reads curvature, how your mind treats slope as signal, how your body translates geography into insight.

-These two terms—$\epsilon_x /t$ and $C_x$—are the hidden operators shaping why Kampala suddenly became legible after Kisoro.
+These two terms—$\epsilon_x \ t$ and $C_x$—are the hidden operators shaping why Kampala suddenly became legible after Kisoro.
 They’re the long-memory and fixed-bias parameters that make a landscape intelligible.

 Once they’re visible, everything else falls into place: